paolodelia99/gym-anytrading-2.0/README.md

 position sizing**, also known as **fixed risk** position sizing because it risks the same percentage or fraction of account equity on each trade.
 For example, you might risk 2% of your account equity on each trade (the "2% rule").

+The input data given to the `FuturesEnv` class is scaled using a `MinMaxScaler`, so you don't have to worry about the data scaling before.

 ## Trading Environments